meigwilym/RugbyRef/readme.md

 * insert touch judge names
 * leage/cup details
 * after entering team details, start game button or more details button for officials/league/cup details
+* start game button only goes to game screen, the clock is not started automatically
 * all to be entered on the Game Over screen

 ### Timer